Instant Access to State, County and Municipal Records

 - Previous and current indictments, warrants, and convictions

-What are Indiana Arrest Records?
+What are Arrest Records in Indiana?

 Arrest records in Indiana are documents that cover the circumstances during and leading up to the arrest of an individual.
-Arrest records often cover the reason for the arrest, the situation leading up to the arrest, identification of individuals involved in the arrest, and information on the detention center where an aretsee is held.
+Arrest records often cover the reason for the arrest, the situation leading up to the arrest, identification of individuals involved in the arrest, and information on the detention center where an arrestee is held.
 It is important to note that an arrest record can not universally be used as a criminal record.
-This is because not ever arrest ends in a conviction, which is what determines if a person is labeled a criminal.
+This is because not every arrest ends in a conviction, which is what determines if a person is labeled a criminal.
 The Indiana Judicial Branch features a case and record search tool on their website to help determine what information is needed to find a specific file or document.

 - Name, birthday, gender, ethnicity, and more of the arrestee